rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 ## Import and `<database>`

-For using database-related features, you must import the 'db' package:
+For using database-related features, you must import the `db` package:

 ```xml